Spicy roasted spuds are a fresh alternative to traditional mashed sweet potatoes.

 - Heat oven to 400ºF.
 Place 2 rimmed baking sheets on separate racks in the oven to heat.

-- 3. Heat 2 tbsp honey in microwave for a few seconds and brush over sweet potatoes.
+- 3. Heat 2 tablespoon honey in microwave for a few seconds and brush over sweet potatoes.
 Transfer to serving dish, chop remaining red chile and sprinkle onto sweet potatoes with parsley.